Oblivios/CryptPy/README.md

 <img src="https://gyazo.com/420f79ae9bbd85301eb6abfdb954348c.gif">

 <img src="https://gyazo.com/3fe857eaf961b2d0381d9dd76e3ed6c1.gif">

+Pressing [F3] --> Pause the program.

+Let you do anything on your computer without having effect on the program.

+Press F3 again to unpause the program.

+Pressing [F4] --> Let you choose between generating another key or entering a new key.

+Works as in the start of the program, just type "Y" to generate a key, or type "N" to enter a key.

+Pressing [F5] --> Let you quit the program by typing any key (except "C").

+You can also cancel this, by typing "C".

 Now that you know how to use CryptPy, have fun and keep your messages secret !